Homersfield: Culture and community

 The village is clustered around a green close to the Waveney.
 The parish church is dedicated to St Mary and dates from the 12th-century with a 14th-century tower.
 The interior of the church was heavily restored in 1866.
 The church is a Grade II* listed building.
+From 1754 until the sale of Flixton Hall in the 1940s, the village was largely an estate village controlled by the Adair baronets connected to Flixton Hall just to the east.

 Other than the church, the only remaining service in the village is the Black Swan public house.
 One of the first community bus services in England operated in the parish in the late-1970s.
+A series of six thatched almshouses, Barnfield Cottages, were built in the village during the 1920s by the Adair estate.
+Designed by Maurice Chesterton, they remain in use and are a Grade II listed building.

 Sands and gravels have been quarried at Homersfield since the 1940s.
 The Breedon Group operates Flixton Qaurry and Concrete plant in the east of the parish close to the site of Flixton Hall.
 A lake, the site of a former gravel pit, is a commercial fishery located between the village and the modern quarry.
 A 0.7 ha geological Site of Special Scientific Interest borders the quarry and is named Flixton Quarry.
 It provides a cross-section through the Homersfield Terrace, part of the valley of the Waveney.